Vineyard Landscape of Piedmont

 Last visited: June 9, 2016

-My favourite place in Italy besides Rome is not Venice, Florence or Tuscany but the relatively obscure wine producing region of Barolo in Piedmont.
+My favourite region in Italy isn’t Tuscany or Umbria but the relatively obscure wine producing region of Barolo in Piedmont.
 The scenery is beautiful and the wine complex, but most importantly here you can meet some of the most hospitable people who work in the wine trade.

 Last visited: April 3, 2012